polymonster/polymonster.github.io/_posts/2021-03-27-not-so-modern-cpp.md

 }
 ```

-This approach is more geared towards older CPU's with a few cores but it can be applied to many API's, if you need to read data back from the API you can buffer results into a double or triple buffer and read them at a safe time swapping the buffer each frame as long as you OK with a frames latency or so.
+This approach is more geared towards older CPU's with a few cores but it can be applied to many API's to stick them on a background thread.
+If you need to read data back from the API you can buffer results into a double or triple buffer and read them at a safe time, swapping the buffer each frame as long as you're OK with a frames latency or so.

 ## Code Generation

 With template meta-programming you can do some crazy and cool things for sure and once you start it can be seductive like a jedi being drawn to the dark side...
-Code generation using external processes has yielded good results and allowed me to do things not possible with templates and resulted in simpler code.
+Code generation using external processes has yielded good results, allowed me to do things not possible with templates and resulted in simpler code.

-I made this [python library](https://github.com/polymonster/cgu) which can parse and breakdown c-style languages to provide information about structures and functions, listing member variables, functions and arguments.
-Not quite as in depth as clangs AST but from a c structure declaration I have written tools which automatically generate c++ to json and back again serialisation and an automatic ImGui property browser.
-This tool called `serj` taking inspiration from the amazing `serde` in rust. `serj` is not open source but I can show a quick example:
+I made this [python library](https://github.com/polymonster/cgu) which can parse and breakdown c-style languages to provide information about structures and functions.
+Not quite as in depth as clangs AST but from a c structure declaration I have written tools which automatically generate c++ to json and back again serialisation code and an automatic ImGui property browser.
+This tool is called `serj` taking inspiration from the amazing `serde` in rust. `serj` is not open source but I can show a quick example:

 ```c++
 // declarations